h2oai/steam/scoring-service-builder/README.md

 2. Build a War file that is a service from a Pojo, gen-model and another Jar file

+You can run the war file in Jetty, Tomcat, etc.

 ## How to Build